AFLplusplus/AFLplusplus/README.md

 ## The enhancements compared to the original stock afl

-  Many improvements were made over the official afl release - which did not get any improvements since November 2017.
+  Many improvements were made over the official afl release - which did not get any feature improvements since November 2017.

   Among other changes afl++ has a more performant llvm_mode, supports llvm up to version 9, QEMU 3.1, more speed and crashfixes for QEMU,